aldelaro5/Bug-Fables-Internal-Docs/docs/Entities/NPCControl/ObjectTypes/BeetleGrass.md

 - `vectordata`: The list of [items](../../../Enums%20and%20IDs/Items.md) ids (in the x component after flooring) to potentially drop.
 Only applicable if `data[1]` isn't.

 ## Additional data
-- `boxcol`: Required to be present with valid data as a trigger collider.
-This will replace the `scol` as that one gets disabled
+- `boxcol`: Required to be present with valid data
 - `regaionalflag`: The [regionalflag](../../../Flags%20arrays/Regionalflags.md) slot turned to true when the bush is cut while `data[1]` isn't present or is negative (if an item is dropped, it's attached to the item created).
 - `activationflag`: The [flag](../../../Flags%20arrays/flags.md) slot turned to true when the bush is cut while `data[1]` isn't present or is negative (if an item is dropped, it's attached to the item created).